 The Canadian ICT companies employ around to 555,978 employees and generate about 168 billion dollars.
 As well, a large number of people work in the information technology departments of Canadian companies that use technology such as banking, insurance, healthcare and retail.

 You can also know the best Canadian companies that hire recent immigrants and offer them job opportunities, by visiting the Best Employers for New Canadians website.
-These employers offer interesting programs to assist new Canadians in making the transition to a new workplace — and a new life in Canada.
+These employers offer interesting programs to assist new Canadians transition to a new workplace — and a new life in Canada.